brisbanemakerspace/bms-wiki/howto/org-structure.md

 title: Organisational Structure
 description: How does BMS operate and what does the organisational structure look like?
 published: true
-date: 2023-09-26T20:50:11.805Z
+date: 2023-09-26T22:40:18.624Z
 tags:
 editor: markdown
 dateCreated: 2023-09-14T07:00:11.770Z
 ---

-# What type of group is BMS Inc?
+# What type of group is Brisbane Makerspace?
-BMS Inc. is an incorporated association.
-We are incorporated under the State of QLD's Incorporated Associations Act.
-BMS Inc. is it's own separate legal entity just like a person or a business.
-The BMS Inc. [Constitution](/policies/constitution) is the legally binding document that controls how we operate.
+Brisbane Makerspace is a trading name of Meanjin Makerspace Inc. However we often use BMS or "the space" to refer to the group.
+We are an incorporated association, incorporated under the State of Queensland's Incorporated Associations Act.
+Meanjin Makerspace Inc. is it's own separate legal entity just like a person or a business.
+The Meanjin Makerspace Inc. [Constitution](/policies/constitution) is the legally binding document that controls how we operate.

 The [Constitution](/policies/constitution) requires a special resolution to make changes to, and approval by the Office of Fair trading to enact.
 In addition to the constitution, we have various by-laws that the association creates from time to time to manage the operations of the association.
-These by-laws are called our "policies" and can be changed out a general meeting.
+These by-laws are called our "policies" and can be changed at a general meeting.

 # Governance Groups
 Like most organisations, we have different groups of people who are responsible for different things.
 The sections below explain all the groups of people we have.